Anyone who has acne has probably said they would try anything to get rid of it. You would do anything to cover it or hide it.

 Does that sound familiar to you?
 Read below- this article focuses on the root causes of acne and what you can do to manage it.

 For many people, acne is a sign of underlying inflammation or issues with the immune system.
-The most known causes for acne include diet, stress, hormone imbalance, poor sleep, infections and allergies.
+The most known causes of acne include diet, stress, hormone imbalance, poor sleep, infections, and allergies.

 Hormone imbalance is a major factor when it comes to acne.
 During adolescence, estrogen and testosterone flood the body for the first time causing teenage breakouts.
 Cyclical breakouts are also common in teenage girls during the menstrual cycle when estrogen fluctuates.
 Estrogen and testosterone are not the only hormones that affect the skin; insulin can aggravate acne by stimulating oil glands.
 Insulin is produced by the pancreas when we eat, but more is produced when we eat foods high in sugar and refined carbohydrates.
 When a lot of high-glycemic foods are consumed, insulin levels in the bloodstream go up, stimulating oil production.
 Insulin-like growth factor (IGF-1) has a stimulatory effect on oil glands and also leads to elevations in testosterone and androstenedione, which in turn can stimulate oil production.
 Whey-protein shakes boasting high amounts of IGF-1 can contribute to acne, therefore protein shakes from rice, hemp or pea proteins are suitable as alternatives.